 How to prepare your stall

 Secondly, consider how to take payment and whether you require a payment terminal.
-Square Terminal or Square Reader are popular options for Christmas markets as they are fast, reliable and intuitive, allowing you to quickly take a payment and get back to serving your customers.
-Both card machines accept a range of payments, from chip and pin to contactless which is ideal during the current climate.
+Square Terminal or Square Reader are popular options for Christmas markets as they are fast, reliable and intuitive.
+Having one of these allows you to take payments quickly and get back to serving your customers.
+Both card machines accept a range of payments, from chip and pin to contactless, which is ideal during the current climate.